Surfing Bloemendaal, Netherlands: Best Surf Lessons and Travel Guide

 Mifune Watersports

 Mifune Watersports is the central hub for surfing and beach culture in Bloemendaal, located right on the sandy shore.
 This professional school and beach club are dedicated to sharing the passion for the sea with surfers of all skill levels.
 Their team of certified instructors offers a range of lessons and seasonal surf camps that focus on building a strong foundation of ocean safety, paddle technique, and wave-reading skills.
-With a warm, inclusive atmosphere and high-quality equipment, Mifune provides an expert and welcoming gateway to the waves, ensuring that every student feels confident and inspired by the North Sea.

 Other Things to Do in Bloemendaal